 Age-Related Macular Degeneration, AMD for short, is the leading cause of blindness in North American adults over the age of 55.
 It is something that we monitor for in every full eye health examination, as symptoms don’t show until the condition is quite progressed, and vision that is lost cannot be regained.
 A full eye-health exam will catch early signs of the condition, so we can help minimize the loss of vision associated with the condition.

-At Oak Bay Optometry we have established protocols for detecting, treating and monitoring macular degeneration.
-For those patients with early AMD, we will work to slow the process and save as much central vision as possible.
-Peer-reviewed research has shown that dietary supplements can reduce the risk of vision loss due to AMD.
-Our care includes a personalized plan based on the most up-to-date research on AMD prevention.
+We have established protocols for detecting, treating, and monitoring macular degeneration.
+For those patients with early AMD, we will work to slow the process down and save as much central vision as possible.
+More severe cases will be referred to a retinal specialist, which will provide a treatment plan that may involve our clinic monitoring the condition.
+Our care provides a personalized plan based on the most up to date research on AMD prevention.